xsyncio/sierra-dev/docs/osint-tools.md

 ## 🛠️ Installation

-These tools are included in the `example/` directory of the Sierra SDK.
+These tools are included in the `example/` directory of the Sierra Dev.

 1.  **Install Dependencies:**
     ```bash